Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential Analysis: Data and Models

 We use the ODP677 \cite{Shackleton1990} and ODP846 \cite{Mix1995} benthic sediment cores.
-Both cores have been dated both as part of an orbitally tuned scheme \cite{Lisiecki2004}, and a non-orbitally tuned scheme \cite{Huybers2007}, giving two different dated records for comparison.
+Both an astronomically tuned age model \cite{Lisiecki2005} and a non-astronomically tuned age model \cite{Huybers2007} have been fitted to each core, giving two different sets of age estimates for each core for comparison.
 The BM reversal is identifiable in both ODP677 (at 30.4 m) and ODP846 (at 28.7 m), and so we take the measurements at these depths as the starting values.
 The number of observations following the BM reversal are $M=363$ and $M=308$, for ODP677 and ODP846 respectively.